-The BLM identified three action alternatives in addition to the No Action Alternative (Alternative A) for consideration in the North Dakota Draft RMP/EIS in response to the issues and management concerns raised above.
+The BLM identified four action alternatives in addition to the No Action Alternative (Alternative A) for consideration in the North Dakota Proposed RMP/Final EIS in response to the issues and management concerns raised above.
 All of the alternatives share common goals and objectives; however, they address these goals and objectives to varying degrees, with the potential for different long-range outcomes and conditions.
 The alternative themes or strategies are discussed below.

-No Action Alternative - This alternative continues current management direction and prevailing conditions derived from existing planning decisions.
+Alternative A (No Action Alternative) - This alternative continues current management direction and prevailing conditions derived from existing planning decisions.
 Goals and objectives for resources and resource uses are based on the applicable portions of the 1988 North Dakota RMP, along with associated amendments.
 Laws, regulations, and BLM policies that supersede RMP decisions would apply.
 Goals and objectives for BLM-administered lands and mineral estate would not change.
 Appropriate allocations and restrictions pertaining to activities such as mineral leasing and development, recreation, ROWs, and livestock grazing would also remain the same.
 Three river segments would be managed as eligible for inclusion in the National Wild and Scenic Rivers System.
 Under this alternative, the BLM would not modify existing criteria or establish additional criteria to guide the identification of site-specific use levels for implementation activities.

-Alternative B (Preferred Alternative) - This alternative emphasizes sustaining the ecological integrity of habitats for all priority plant, wildlife, and fish species, while allowing appropriate development scenarios for allocations (such as mineral leasing, recreation, rights-of-way, and livestock grazing).
-Under Alternative B, the BLM would provide opportunities for minerals and energy development with the most restrictions in terms of areas closed to fluid minerals leasing and major stipulations (i.e., no surface occupancy), as well as areas unacceptable for coal leasing under Coal Screen 3 (multiple-use tradeoffs).
-This is because Alternative B is the most proactive in promoting conservation and recovery of threatened and endangered and other special status species, as well as protecting other social and scientific values.
+Alternative B (Preferred Alternative from Draft RMP/EIS) - Alternative B emphasizes sustaining the ecological integrity of habitats for all priority plant, wildlife, and fish species, while allowing appropriate development scenarios for resource uses (mineral and energy development, recreation, right-of-ways, and livestock grazing).
+Under Alternative B, the BLM would close low oil and gas development potential areas and state designated drinking water source protection areas to future federal oil and gas leasing and would make federal coal minerals outside a 4-mile development area unavailable for future consideration for leasing.
+Where oil and gas is available for leasing, major or moderate stipulations would apply to most areas.
+Alternative B is proactive in promoting conservation and recovery of threatened and endangered and other special status species, as well as protecting other social and scientific values.
 Alternative B provides opportunities for recreation and improved access by designating one special recreation management area and two backcountry conservation areas.
-It would manage for other social and scientific values by designating one area of critical environmental concern.
-Alternative B would also find three eligible wild and scenic rivers suitable for designation.
-Allocations and restrictions would be implemented to minimize impacts on natural and cultural resources throughout North Dakota.
+Alternative B would also manage for other social and scientific values by designating one Area of Critical Environmental Concern.
+Alternative B would also find segments of three eligible rivers suitable for Wild and Scenic River designation.

 Alternative B.1 is a sub-alternative to Alternative B that provides the same management opportunities and protections as found under Alternative B for all resources except coal.
-Under this alternative, future leasing of federal coal would be restricted to within the current Office of Surface Mining Reclamation and Enforcement permit boundary at each mine.
-Alternative B.1 reduces the potential for expansion of federal coal mining at all active North Dakota mines: BNI Center, Coyote Creek, Falkirk, and Freedom mines.
-It also reduces the proposed expansion at the Falkirk and Freedom mines.
+Under this alternative, future leasing of federal coal would be further restricted by designating the area outside of the approved permit boundary at each mine (as of September 9, 2022) as unavailable for coal leasing.
+Alternative B.1 would reduce the potential for future expansion of federal coal mining at all active North Dakota mines: BNI Center, Coyote Creek, Falkirk, and Freedom mines.
+It would also reduce the proposed expansions of federal coal mining at the Falkirk and Freedom mines.